andyRokit/spring-boot-google-cloud-datastore-sample/README.md

 ### Google Cloud Datastore - Spring Boot Sample

 This sample uses Google Cloud Datastore Java SDK and Spring Boot to demonstrate how to interact with Google Cloud Datastore services.
+The services runs as Google App Engine (standard).

 It also uses Spring's `@Async` methods and includes Configuration class for `taskExecutor` bean.